opensearch-project/project-website/_authors/prudhvigodithi.markdown

 photo: '/assets/media/authors/prudhvigodithi.jpg'
 ---

-**Prudhvi Godithi** is a System Enginner at AWS working on the OpenSearch project.
+**Prudhvi Godithi** is an AWS System Engineer working on the OpenSearch project.